Maybe you’ve heard that being a franchisee comes with a lot of perks. So you’re now planning to buy a franchise.

 Franchises may charge you a royalty fee based on percentage.
 That means the more you make, the more you have to pass on to them.
 Try to find franchises that mandate a fixed payment than a percentage.

 Since you are starting off, you would need support from time to time.
 Check how efficient their customer service is and how easily you can access them.
 You don’t want to wait for days to get replies.
 In idle cases, there should be a hotline.

-While searching for good franchises, always look for how the given market location would respond to the idea and whether there is a genuine need or not.
+While searching for good franchises, always look for how the given market location would respond to the idea.
+Is there a genuine need for it?
 Do not get overawed by tall claims.

 Enjoyed this post?
 Sign up for our newsletter to receive more valuable business and franchise info, ideas, and extras!